minagawah/sowngwala/README.md

 ## About

-__"sowngwala"__ is a library for calculating sun's position.
+"sowngwala" is a library for calculating sun's position.
 __"sowng-"__ stands for the _"sun"_ in
 _[Belter language](https://expanse.fandom.com/wiki/Belter_Creole)_
-_(from a Sci-Fi TV series "The Expanse" (2015))_, and __"-wala"__ for _"one who is professional at"_.
+from a sci-fi TV series _"The Expanse" (2015)_.
+__"-wala"__ for )"one who is professional at"_.

-Most of the materials provided in the program are based on:
+Programs are mainly based on:

 - [Peter Duffett-Smith "Practical Astronomy With Your Calculator"
 (The Press Syndicate of the University of Cambridge, 1988)](https://books.google.co.jp/books?id=DwJfCtzaVvYC&hl=ja&source=gbs_book_similarbooks)

-## Examples
+## Usage

-### (Example 1) Finding Julian Day
+### (Example 1) Julian Day

-On Saturday, October 26, 1985, 1:35 AM,
+Marty McFly goes back in time on Saturday, October 26, 1985, 1:35 AM, departing to 1955.
-Marty McFly departs to 1955.
-Let's see if we can find the julian day for the date.
+Let's see if we can find the Julian Day:

 ```rust
 use chrono::naive::{NaiveDate, NaiveDateTime};